kanaria69/Mainecoco/README.md

-## I burned 2000 calories today, I left my food in the oven for too long.
+## I adopted my dog from a blacksmith.
+As soon as we got home he made a bolt for the door.